LoStack/LoStack/readme.md

 ## Goals

 - **Easy Configuration**:
-    - Configure your services either through simple Docker labels, or through the web UI
+    - Configure all of your services either through simple, easy-to-understand Docker labels, or through the simple and intuitive web UI
     - Automatically route services over HTTPS through Traefik without exposing ports on your local network.
     - Automatically generate self-signed certs on initial deployment for easy setup.
-Optionally supply your own
+Or if you'd rather, you can also just supply your own!
-    - Automatically shut down services when not in use
+    - Automatically shut down services when not in use for power-saving, or leave them running for ready access when you need them
 - **Web-Based Management**:
-    - Depot, container, and service-group manager.
-Customizable dashbord only shows what users have access to.
+    - Application depot, container, and service-group manager.
+Customizable dashbord only shows what a user has permissions to access.
-    - UI Developed in Bootstrap, with attention to mobile support
+    - UI Developed in Bootstrap with attention to mobile support
     - Per-user theme system, over a dozen built-in UI themes, customizable CSS, and dozens of text-editor themes
-    - A growing, community-driven depot of pre-configured services
+    - A growing, community-driven depot of pre-configured services including music library managers, ebook readers, chat clients, file servers, and plenty more!
     - Integrated file editor, live log viewer, and more planned (SSH and FTP clients coming soon)
 - **User Management**:
     - Create and manage system Users and Groups